Housing News

 Mortgage rates dipped after new data showed that inflation cooled in May.
 That was despite the U.S. Federal Reserve's decision to keep interest rates steady on the same day.

 Rates dipped a little for 30-year, fixed-rate loans in June, according to Freddie Mac data.
-But they ticked up to an average 6.95% in the week ending July 3.
+But they ticked up to an average of 6.95% in the week ending July 3.

 "Mortgage rates, which have remained higher for longer, will likely remain in the high sixes until later this year," Bright MLS Chief Economist Lisa Sturtevant said in a statement.
 The multiple listing service covers the mid-Atlantic region of the country.
 "Increasingly, home sellers may have to do more negotiating to attract offers."